splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/dotnet-requirements.rst

    - .NET 6.0 and higher.

-Support for legacy .NET version
+Support for legacy .NET versions
 ---------------------------------------------------------------

 Limited support is available for the following legacy versions of .NET: